 Essential information before you go to Sri Lanka

 - Most visitors to Sri Lanka will need to apply for an e-visa (except for nationals of Singapore, Maldives and Seychelles) but this is easily done online for a small fee.
+From August 1st 2019 the government is waiving visa fees for a 6-month period in an effort to boost tourism – nationals from nearly 50 countries do not have to pay the requisite US$35 visa fee when applying for the e-visa.
 The visa approval generally comes through in less than 48 hours.

 - The currency is the Sri Lankan Rupee, and the exchange rate varies from approximately 165-180 LKR: 1 USD.
 There are plenty of places to exchange money in Sri Lanka, and there are also ATMs in Galle where you can withdraw money – just make sure your bank has enabled international withdrawals.